ND Math Credit Exam FAQ Resource

 The following “1009x” course numbers will appear on your academic transcript if you earn a qualifying score on the corresponding exam.

-Since exam credit courses can count for some requirements but not others, these course numbers are distinctive from the course numbers when credit is earned by taking the course at Notre Dame.
-This is done to make them more readily distinguishable.
+These exam-credit course numbers are distinctive from the course numbers when credit is earned by taking the course at Notre Dame.